Director of Child and Adolescent Medicine, Georgia

 Child, Adolescent & Adult Eating Disorder Treatment Center – Atlanta, GA

-Kara is a Licensed Professional Counselor with a master’s degree in clinical rehabilitation counseling from Georgia State University.
-Prior to attending graduate school, she earned a bachelor’s degree in psychology with a minor in childhood and family studies from the University of Alabama.
+Kara is a Licensed Professional Counselor (LPC) with a master’s in clinical rehabilitation counseling from Georgia State University.
+Before attending graduate school, she earned a bachelor’s in psychology with a minor in childhood and family studies from the University of Alabama.
 Kara is a Georgia-approved supervisor and has been working with patients with eating disorders since 2018.
-She has experience across all levels of care including inpatient, partial hospitalization, intensive outpatient, and outpatient care services.
-She has a particular interest in working with young adults, providing an empathetic space and assisting them in finding a life worth living in recovery.
+She has experience across all levels of care, including inpatient, partial hospitalization (PHP), intensive outpatient (IOP), and outpatient services.
+Kara is particularly interested in working with young adults, providing an empathetic space and assisting them in building a life worth living in recovery.

-Kara finds meaning in working with the Atlanta team to provide access to care for those struggling and working together to save lives, one recovery story at a time.
+Kara finds meaning in working with the Atlanta team to provide access to care for those struggling and collaborating to save lives, one recovery story at a time.

-Lauren attended the University of Georgia and completed her Bachelor of Science in Dietetics.
-She co-founded the Sports Nutrition Association for Pre-Professionals and worked under the Sports Dietitians with UGA’s Division I athletes.
-Lauren then completed the Coordinated Dietetics Program to earn her Master of Science in Health Sciences, Nutrition.
-Prior to Veritas, Lauren continued to build her clinical experience as a Registered Dietitian while advancing her creativity and management skills working for start-ups.
-She was a Clinical RDN Consultant for Emory Hospital, Client Development Specialist & Social Media Director for Perfectly Portioned Nutrition and Wellness, and Client Relations Manager for Windy O’Connor Art & Home.
+Lauren attended the University of Georgia (UGA) and completed her Bachelor of Science in dietetics.
+During her undergrad, she co-founded the Sports Nutrition Association for Pre-Professionals, and worked under the sports dietitians with UGA’s Division I athletes.
+Lauren completed the Coordinated Dietetics Program to earn her Master of Science in health sciences with a nutrition focus.
+Prior to joining Veritas, Lauren built up her clinical experience as a Registered Dietitian (RDN) and advanced her creativity and management skills working for start-ups.

-Lauren constitutes a work-hard and play-hard balance.
-When not at work, Lauren is seeking out her adrenaline fix as an adventure sports enthusiast, tackling a jigsaw puzzle, scheming a book swap, or playing a round of golf.
+Lauren embodies a balance of work-hard and play-hard.
+When not at work, you’re likely to find Lauren tackling a jigsaw puzzle, scheming a book swap, playing a round of golf, or seeking her adrenaline fix as an adventure sports enthusiast.

-Dani Field manages the day-to-day administrative operations at Veritas Collaborative’s Eating Disorder Treatment Center in Charlotte, NC, providing meaningful connections as the point of contact for patients and families.
+Dani Field (she/her) is the Office Manager at Veritas Collaborative’s Child, Adolescent & Adult Center in Charlotte, North Carolina.
+Dani manages the day-to-day administrative operations at the site, providing meaningful connections as the point of contact for patients and families.
 She coordinates communication between departments, ensuring patients are matched with care teams as soon as possible.

-Dani earned a Bachelor of Arts degree in Environmental Studies from Green Mountain College and a Master of Social Work degree with a focus in clinical practice from Hunter College.
-Dani has over seven years of office management experience, with the majority of them in the mental health field.
+Dani earned a Bachelor of Arts in environmental studies from Green Mountain College and a Master of Social Work (MSW) with a focus in clinical practice from Hunter College.
+Dani has nearly a decade of office management experience, primarily in mental health.

 When Dani is not in the office, you can find her spending time with her dog or exploring the city on her bicycle.